-East opens 1NT (13 points and a $4 \cdot 3 \cdot 3 \cdot 3$ pattern).
-West, holding 13 points and a sixcard Diamond suit, raises that to 3NT without bothering to show his suit.
+East opens as dealer with 1NT (16 points and a $4\cdot 3\cdot 3\cdot 3$ pattern).
+West, holding 10 points and a six-card minor suit, raises that to 3NT without bothering to show his long suit.

 We are on lead against 3NT and have to decide what to do.
 Leading a Heart is fairly obvious (we do have a six-card suit) but, crucially, which card?